UnionOfRAD/manual/jp/02_lithium_basics/02_filters.md

 * Logging various events in your application
 * Creating a read-through cache filter that encapsulates the process of checking whether a result has been cached, serving a cached result, and writing results to a cache backend

-By the end of this guide, you should feel comfortable in your understanding of the theory and best practices behind filters, as well as identifying filterable logic in Lithium and creating your own filterable methods.
+By the end of this guide, you should feel comfortable in your understanding of the theory and best practices behind filters, as well as identifying filterable logic in li3 and creating your own filterable methods.

 ## Aspect-Oriented Programming

-Lithium's filter system is inspired by similar concepts in Aspect-Oriented Programming, or AOP.
+li3's filter system is inspired by similar concepts in Aspect-Oriented Programming, or AOP.
 In AOP, an aspect refers to a bit of logic that is scattered throughout an application.
 Usually, it's a piece of logic that is used in a number of different points in the application, often in completely unrelated systems.

 There are a few examples of aspects that you're probably already familiar with.
 Logging and authentication are two great ones.
 Both are used in many different parts of an application, and maintaining something so widespread can get tricky unless you're organized.
 Not only that, those bits of logic aren't really part of the code that makes up your business logic.
 In other words, they're separate _concerns_.